 Tyres may only be fitted for the Competition.
 Tyres are not allowed to be pre-fitted for the next Competition (i.e. from Free Practice 1 onwards).
-Tyres may be pre-fitted for Paid Test sessions only.

 29.2 Dry and Wet weather tyres

 Dry-weather tyres: only tyres with no tread pattern are accepted as dry-weather tyres.